Family Dispute Resolution

 Family mediators must have certain qualifications.
 They must:

-- Have at least 2 years of experience in family-related practice.
+- have at least 2 years of experience in family-related practice

-- Have completed at least 80 hours of mediation training including:
+- have completed at least 80 hours of mediation training including:

 - 21 hours of training on family dynamics in separation and divorce